GeraldIr/xet/README.md

    - `-f, --flags <flags>`: Optional flags for filtering.
    - `-w, --wrapper <char>`: Wrap the value with a character (e.g., quotes), also gets stripped in get mode.
    - `-e, --end <str>`: Will get appended in the line after value and wrappers, also gets stripped in get mode.
+   - `-p, --padding <int>`: Amount of whitespace-padding which gets added after tag and before end.

 #### Add a Regex-Based Entry